Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating functions for the residues of coefficients

 where for $n=2,\ldots, k$ we put formally $v_{n-k-2}\equiv0$.

-Now we present explicit formulae which shows that functions $v_{k,l}(z)$ generate the residues $\gamma_{k,i}(n)$.
-As in the case $k=1$, it is convenient to generalize residues $\gamma_{k,i}$ and define them for all integer $i\leq n_k$ as the coefficients of the Laurent expansion at $\xi_k=0$,
+Now we present explicit formulae which shows that functions $v_{k,l}(z)$ generate the resi\-dues $\gamma_{k,i}(n)$.
+As in the case $k=1$, it is convenient to generalize residues $\gamma_{k,i}$ and define them for all integer $i\leq n_k$ as the coefficients of the Laurent expansion at $\xi_k=0$:

 Define nonnegative integers, $p$ and $q\leq k$ such that $n=p(k+1)+q$, then $n_k=p$ for $q<k$ and $n_k=p+1$ for $q=k$.
 For each nonnegative integer $i$ and $q=0,1,\ldots,k-1$ define $l=i(k+1)+q$, then